ChristianVillalba/the-complete-web-development-bootcamp/CSS/README.md

 * The `clear`: clears any responsibility to wrap around things that are floating.
     * Eg: we don't want the footer to be wrapped around anything else

+### Flexbox

+The flexbox is a tool that greatly simplifies how to position elements.
+* `display: flex`
+* Using display: `flex` cancealls all the common types of display values: (inline, block, inline-block)
+* Flexbox

+Additional properties:
+* gap: to create space between items
+    * eg: `gap: 10px`

 ### Responsive Websites

 A really important concept in terms of layout: how it should change depending on the size of the screen.